aset-syrgabaev/String-Algorithms-KMP/README.md

 ### 1. Build and Package:

-To build and package the project, run the following command:
+To build and package the project, use the following Maven command:

 ```bash
 mvn clean package
 ```

-### 2. Run Default Dataset:
+### 2. Run the Default Dataset:

-To run the program with the default dataset, execute:
+To run the program with the default dataset, use:

 ```bash
 java -cp target/String-Algorithms-KMP-1.0-SNAPSHOT.jar kmp.Main